4 years after being convicted of killing multiple family members, an Alabama teen has been sentenced to life in prison.

 According to AP News, Mason Sisk initially told police he heard gunshots while he was in the basement playing video games and then ran outside and saw a vehicle pulling away.
 Eventually, Sisk admitted to other murders.

-The outlet Uncovered reports that Alabama had a murder rate of 12.9 per capita according to state statistics.
+Uncovered reports that Alabama had a murder rate of 12.9 according to state statistics.
 In 2016, there were close to 30 murders in Montgomery alone.

-In the year 2019, Alabama reported 358 murders in the state, the 9th highest rate in the country by population.
+Murder in Alabama is actually one of the most committed crimes in the state.
+In the year 2019, Alabama reported 358 murders in the state.
+This number was the 9th highest rate in the country.

 13 Most Notorious Crimes in West Alabama